-· Launched direct outreach program targeting major multinational companies, connecting with over 20 select organizations in key sectors, resulting in follow-up communications with and interest from AWS,

-Processed seven Requests for Information from site selectors and facilitated 32 site searches for major companies, of which Puerto Rico

-Created, tested, and soft-launched an investment platform to match investment opportunities on the Island with potential investors - the first of its kind ever on the Island.
-Initial accounts created on the platform represent high net worth individuals, private equity, opportunity zone
+- Launched direct outreach program targeting major multinational companies, connecting with over 20 select organizations in key sectors, resulting in follow-up communications with and interest from AWS, Fujifilm, Deloitte, Facebook, Merrill Lynch, and FedEx. - Processed seven Requests for Information from site selectors and facilitated 32 site searches for major companies, of which Puerto Rico is still in the running for over 10 projects. - Created, tested, and soft-launched an investment platform to match investment opportunities on the Island with potential investors - the first of its kind ever on the Island.
+Initial accounts created on the platform represent high net worth individuals, private equity, opportunity zone and venture capital Investors.